-The number of available customization choices in Nioh 2 is far more than those available in its previous title.
-Because there are so many different options available for the weapons, especially, it might be difficult to stay on top of whichever one to employ.
-Our Nioh 2 weapons tier list reviews all eleven of the different kinds of weapons that can be found in the game and rank them accordingly.
+There are so many different weapon options available in Nioh 2 that you might find it hard to choose the right one.
+Our Nioh 2 weapons tier list reviews all eleven of the different kinds of weapons found in the game and ranks them accordingly.

 An Interesting Read: Cult Of The Lamb Weapons Tier List